Skip to main content

 4. Major Hurricane (M)

-The scale used to rate tropical cyclones is called the Saffir-Simpson scale, which classifies storms based on their current wind speed.
+The scale used to rate tropical cyclones is the Saffir-Simpson scale, which classifies storms by current wind speed.
 The list of classifications are provided in Table 12.2.1.

 Table 12.2.1: Tropical cyclone intensities according to the Saffir-Simpson hurricane scale.